Generic Name: desogestrel/ethinyl estradiol (DES-oh-JES-trel/ETH-i-nil ES-tra-DYE-ol)

 Breast tenderness or enlargement; changes in appetite; changes in weight; dizziness; headache; loss of scalp hair; nausea; nervousness; stomach cramps or bloating; vaginal spotting or breakthrough bleeding; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody diarrhea; breast lumps, pain, or discharge; bulging eyes; calf or leg pain, swelling, redness, or tenderness; changes in vision (eg, double vision, vision loss); chest pain; coughing up blood; decreased urination; fainting; frequent or painful urination; migraines; missed menstrual period; mood or mental changes (eg, depression); persistent or recurrent abnormal vaginal bleeding; severe pain or tenderness in the stomach area; severe, persistent, or recurring headache or dizziness; shortness of breath; swelling of fingers or ankles; symptoms of heart attack (eg, chest, jaw, or arm pain; sudden severe nausea or vomiting; shortness of breath; sudden unusual sweating); symptoms of liver problems (eg, dark urine, fever, loss of appetite, pale stools, unusual tiredness, yellowing of the skin or eyes); symptoms of stroke (eg, one-sided weakness, slurred speech, confusion); vaginal discharge, itching, or odor; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); bloody diarrhea; breast lumps, pain, or discharge; bulging eyes; calf or leg pain, swelling, redness, or tenderness; changes in vision (eg, double vision, vision loss); chest pain; coughing up blood; decreased urination; fainting; frequent or painful urination; migraines; missed menstrual period; mood or mental changes (eg, depression); persistent or recurrent abnormal vaginal bleeding; severe pain or tenderness in the stomach area; severe or persistent headache or dizziness; shortness of breath; swelling of fingers, hands, legs, or ankles; symptoms of heart attack (eg, chest, jaw, or arm pain; sudden severe nausea or vomiting; shortness of breath; sudden unusual sweating); symptoms of liver problems (eg, dark urine, fever, loss of appetite, pale stools, unusual tiredness, yellowing of the skin or eyes); symptoms of stroke (eg, one-sided weakness, slurred speech, confusion); trouble sleeping; vaginal discharge, itching, or odor; unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.